piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Like everything else in the kitchen, get ready for these to become messy and disorganized.
 And set aside time or assign chores accordingly.

-### Sink(s)

-At least one sink is necessary.
-Multiple sinks are preferable.
-Otherwise you get a line up of people whenever you've had a meal.
-Try to make it as efficient as possible.
-Or as efficient as your space will allow.

-More so than any other area, the sink will become your nightmare.
-No matter how many times you remind folks, no matter how many signs you post, no matter who is assigned clean up, the sink will pile up with dishes.
-Always.

-Plan accordingly.

-### Dishwasher

-Arguably, this falls into the "nice to have" category.
-But if you have the option to have a dishwasher, we highly recommend it.
-(See the note about the sink, above.)

-Also, invest in a cheap "clean/dirty" magnet.
-Or be totally disruptive and make your own sign.
-Either way, make it happen.
-The dishwasher is a nice to have.
-The  sign is a must have.

-Like the fridge and the sink, it's probably a good idea to assign chores to make sure that this is taken care of.

-And if you can't afford a dishwasher or the space will not allow for one, make sure to purchase a drying rack.
-Because someone is going to have to clean those dishes in the sink eventually.

 ### Garbage and Recycling

 Even if your space is occupied exclusively by folks typing on keyboards, you will still accumulate refuse.
 So it's a good idea to have places to put it.